 For internal controls, the simple step of moving from (often binary) having assessments to doing (implementation) analysis can be transformative.
 Rather than asking, "Do you have XYZ policy?" we can ask questions about what's included, how it's implemented and whether it is trusted.
-We put together a Compliance Maturity Scorecard HERE to demonstrate.
+We put together a free Compliance Maturity Scorecard HERE to demonstrate, and a considerable more extensive paid version HERE.

 This blending of control and culture questions typically gives much deeper insight into where we should deploy risk and E&C resources.
 Some of the questions I like to use for this work are below (or you can try our Reduce Integrity Risk Scorecard HERE).

-My manager trusts me

-I am confident speaking up

-My opinions are valued

-I feel safe to make decisions

-I feel safe making mistakes

-I can ask team members for help

-I am treated fairly

-I am held accountable for my actions
+You can see how this can be expanded into an organisation-wide culture assessment in the sanitised report HERE.

+My manager trusts me I am confident speaking up My opinions are valued I feel safe to make decisions I feel safe making mistakes I can ask team members for help I am treated fairly I am held accountable for my actions